 Kurt is Vice President of Evapco and is located at its corporate headquarters in Taneytown, MD.
 He is leading the development and market introduction of the new EvapCold family of products, which are complete Packaged Low Charge Ammonia Refrigeration Systems.

-Kurt has been in the industrial refrigeration and process cooling industry for 30 years and has worked for Johnson Controls/Frick, Stellar and GEA/FES.
+Kurt has been in the industrial refrigeration, process cooling and construction industry for 30 years and has also worked for Johnson Controls/Frick, Stellar and GEA/FES.